dhivyeshrk/dhivyeshrk/README.md

 - 👋 Hi, I’m @dhivyeshrk
 - 👀 Computer Science undergrad at IIIT-k.
-- 🌱 I have experience in handling data and intermediate understanding Machine Learning / Deep Learning techniques
+- 🌱 I enjoy building and experimenting with Machine Learning with special care about data quality
 - 📫 Reach me on my e-mail dhivyesh.rk@gmail.com.
 - ❤️ Jesus loves you
 <!---